getodk/docs/collect-connect.rst

 Other options
 ~~~~~~~~~~~~~~~

 Managing forms from an ODK Aggregate server or Google Drive is typical.
-However, there are other ways to use ODK Collect.
+However, there are other ways to use Collect.

  - :ref:`Upload blank forms directly to your device <loading-forms-directly>`
  - :doc:`Download completed forms directly with adb <collect-adb>`